ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DeployAIToAnyEdge.md

   - Select your image
   - Configure the container running parameters, such as port mapping, or specific command

 * Then, you could decide the container run automatically or manually start later.
-BTW, for batch deploy container, you may switch to "**Group Mode**" to select which device group need to run the container.
+BTW, for batch deploy container, you may switch to "**Group Mode**" to select which device group to run the container.

-* For automatically activating object detetion, the most important thing is to set a proper docker api in `Advanced Mode` of `Container Settings`.
-[Here](https://github.com/ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/blob/main/sample%20codes/autorun_cmd.txt) is a example for this practice.
+* To automatically create and run an AI inference container through DeviceOn server, the most important thing here is to set necessary commands/parameters in `Container Settings` of `Advanced Mode`.
+[Here](https://github.com/ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/blob/main/sample%20codes/autorun_cmd.txt) is an example of the container settings implemented in this repo.

 <p align="center">
   <img width="600" src="image\46.png">
 </p>

-> In the beginning, it is recommended that you deploy the container to a device to make sure everything, configuration works, and then batch provisioning.
+> In the beginning, it is recommended that you deploy the container to a device to make sure your configuration works, and then do batch provisioning.

 #### 4. Run your container at edge
 * If you do not enable "**Auto Start**" on add container step, the default image state will be **Created** not **Running**.
 Please select the container and click on <i class="fa solid fa-play"></i> icon to run the container.